campinwa/BudgetBuddy/README.md

 Final Project for Systems Development and Operations (B) course.

+<p>The primary objective of this project is to immerse students in the practical aspects of DevOps, MLOps, or SecOps by providing them with hands-on experience.
+Students will gain expertise in automating and refining key processes such as software development, integration, testing, and deployment, as well as in the end-to-end development and deployment of machine learning models</p>

+<p>The objective of this project is to empower students with a comprehensive understanding and practical skills in designing, implementing, and managing Continuous Integration and Continuous Deployment (CI/CD) pipelines.
+Through this hands-on experience, students will learn how CI/CD pipelines are instrumental in automating and streamlining the processes of building, testing, and deploying software and machine learning models.
+They will explore the critical role these pipelines play in accelerating the development lifecycle, ensuring that code changes are integrated and tested frequently, and deployed reliably.
+By mastering CI/CD practices, students will be equipped to create workflows that automate quality assurance and deployment processes, enabling rapid and safe delivery of updates and features. </p>

 **Members :**
 - Campin Waladsae Adiena - 5026221050
 - Maurin Firsty Aulia - 5026211146